quarksuite/legacy/USAGE.md

 ### Layout

-The final set of data will define layout.
+The final set of tokens will define layout.
 And here's where our example may depart from the usual approaches.

 Think about how the web is structured.

 Every web project begins with content.
 The web itself started as a text medium.
-So why not make layout a **content concern**?
+Layout considerations on the web also strike me as content considerations.

 Therefore, in our baseline, layout is contained under the `content` dictionary.